South Africa captain Dane Van Niekerk says World Cup heartache drives her on

 By Kalika Mehta - @Journo_K

-South Africa and Surrey Stars all-rounder Dane van Niekerk explains her laid back nature and how she is aiming to become her countries first World Cup winning captain, as she talks to Kalika Mehta…
+South Africa and Surrey Stars all-rounder Dane van Niekerk explains her laidback nature and how she is aiming to become her country's first World Cup-winning captain, as she talks to Kalika Mehta…

 For most South Africa's semi-final berth at last year's Women's World Cup was an achievement in itself, even before taking in to account that they came within two balls of reaching their first-ever final.